-Using the Whipped Peanut Butter Frosting
+The Ingredients for the Peanut Butter Frosting

 The whipped peanut butter frosting needs to be chilled after it is made.
-This will make it easier to frost your cakes or whatever you are using it for.
-If you have any frosting left (I doubt you will!), store it in the fridge.
-The whipped peanut butter frosting will be good for about a week.
+This allows the fats to set, making it much easier to spread on your cakes or pipe onto cupcakes.
+If you have any frosting left (I doubt you will!), store it in an airtight container in the fridge.
+It will stay fresh for about a week.

 FAQ's: